Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 categories: main
 comments: true
 ---
-In order to properly scale applications, asynchronous task handling is key.
+In order to properly scale applications, asynchronous task handling is key[^1].
 The principal of asynchronous systems can be achieved on both application and architectural level.
-In this article we will discuss blocking I/O and its disadvantages, as well as how to implement nonblocking I/O. The examples in this article will be written in Java, but apply to most modern programming languages.
+In this article we will discuss blocking I/O and its disadvantages, as well as how to implement non-blocking I/O.
+The examples in this article will be written in Java, but apply to more modern programming languages.

 ## Blocking I/O
-In source code the compiler searches for an order in which to resolve expressions.
+A compiler searches In source code  for an order in which to resolve expressions.
 The compiler keeps track of its current tasks in a FILO (first in last out) array called the "call stack".
 Let’s look at how this works:

 ```java
 int a = 2 * 60 + 3;